 It’s that time of the year again when we all set our clocks back, but wasn’t daylight saving time supposed to end in Washington?
 Yes, indeed it was, but it turns out changing time is a little more complicated than anyone thought.
 Here’s an update on Washington state daylight saving time.

-Interestingly enough, the practice originated in Germany “as a way to conserve fuel during World War I” then spreading to the rest of Europe and the US by March 1918.
+Interestingly enough, the practice originated in Germany “as a way to conserve fuel during World War I” and then spread to the rest of Europe and the US by March 1918.
 What’s more, the practice has been linked to an increase in accidents and health risks due to the loss of sleep.
-Between its history, associated issues and annoyance factor, it only makes sense that Washington State has decided to get rid of it.
+Between its history, associated issues, and annoyance factor, it only makes sense that Washington State has decided to get rid of it.

 — Governor Jay Inslee (@GovInslee) October 13, 2022

 As you can guess, there’s been no recent movement for our bill or the Sunshine Protection Act.
 So this Sunday, November 6th, don’t forget to set your clocks back and go to bed an hour earlier.
 We’ll keep our fingers crossed for an extra hour of sleep next year.